kintone-labs/kintone-ui-component/docs/document/docs/guides/attachment-customization.md

 }
 ```

-## Conclusion

 > This article was reviewed by Kintone and Google Chrome as of December, 2022.<br>
 > In addition, the version of Kintone UI Component that is used for customizations is v1.8.0.

-> The documentation for v0 is a separate site.Please check [here](https://kintone-labs.github.io/kintone-ui-component/latest/).